gagglepod/pausefordramaticeffect.com/src/content/s1-chapter4-freeze.md

 ---
-title: Chapter 1 - Ring
+title: Chapter 4 - Freeze
-date: 2022-12-01
+date: 2022-12-04
 author: Kyle M. Bondo
-desc: We meet Douglas Dire as he discovers a very interesting ring.
+desc: Where Douglas Dire finally gets a glimpse of his watcher only to have the sighting resurrect a memory he thought he had buried back in Iraq 15 years ago.
 img: /img/pausefordramaticeffect.com-ch01-hero-2022.jpg
 imgWidth: 700
 imgHeight: 400